 Each school may have slightly different qualifications for getting credit for IB courses, but most college classes will give you credit for IB HL classes with an exam score of 5 or higher.
 Some colleges will even waive your General Education requirements if you have an IB Diploma.

-Others, such as the University of Southern California (my alma mater), give you a full year's worth of credit for having an IB Diploma.
+Others, such as the University of Southern California (my alma mater), give you up to a full year's worth of credit for having an IB Diploma.

 Look up colleges' individual IB college credit policies by searching "[School Name] IB credit policy."
 Most universities have a dedicated web page for explaining their credit policies.

 What If You Think Your IB Exam Score Was Unfair?

 After the IB results have been issued, schools can request re-marks for particular students if they feel that their results are undeserved.
 Schools can also receive a range of different types of feedback on their students' performance.

 If you wish to have your IB exam reevaluated, contact the IB.